Similan Islands Liveaboard Itinerary

 Dive groups are a maximum of 4 people, unless friends request to dive together.

-At the end of this and every dive, you and your group will surface and indicate to our dingy driver that you’re ready to be picked up.
-The captain of the Hallelujah will come and pick you up.
+Towards the end of this and every dive your group will complete a safety stop, surface and indicate to our dingy drivers that you’re ready to be picked up.
+Once we have picked you up, you will be returned to the Mv Blue Dolphin.
 No surface swims, ever.

-After every dive, once back on board, our staff will help you out of your equipment and place it in the racks for you.
+Once back on board, our staff will help you out of your equipment and place it in the racks for you.
 You can grab a quick freshwater rinse from the shower on deck and then head up to the outdoor eating areas where a hot buffet breakfast awaits you.
-Our staff will fill your tanks while you eat.
+The deck crew will fill your tanks, while you eat.

 Dive 2 is usually at about 11:00.
-Dive groups might be reorganized to put divers of similar skill levels together, based on observations from the check-out dive.
+Groups might be reorganised to put divers of similar skill levels together, based on observations from the check dive.
 Obviously we never split up people who want to dive together.

 Every day we will get a little bit shallower on each dive of the liveaboard itinerary.
-If you really want to explore the deepest and best parts of all the dive sites in the Similan Islands, then it is worth considering diving on Nitrox.
+If you really want to explore the deepest and best parts of all the dive sites in the Similan Islands, then consider diving on Nitrox.
 This will give you a lot more flexibility with your dive profiles.

 A delicious buffet lunch is served after dive two.
-Food is a variety of Asian and Western dishes and the menu changes for every meal on every day to give you as much variety as possible.
+Our chef’s serve a variety of Asian and Western dishes.
+The menu changes for every meal on every day often leaving you spoilt for choice.

 Dive three is between 13:00 and 14:00.